tjspross/jalpc_jekyll_theme/_posts/2017-07-01-running-remote-spark-and-hive-commands-on-EMR.md

 icon: icon-phone-gap
 ---

+If you're setting up a data pipeline using AWS - you're most likely using a combination of tools and

 AWS provides pretty thorough documentation on all of its products, but in some cases there is still a huge knowledge gap AWS generally provides pretty thorough documentation for all of it's products.
 When it came to building our data pipeline, information on the web about about how to actually run Hive and Spark jobs through EMR was extremely lacking, and experimenting and debugging new